 The library offers a free outreach service to those who are homebound.
 This program allows patrons who are not able to come to the library to have materials checked out and delivered to them.
 Books, DVD's, CD Books, and magazines are items available for check out at this time.
 If you are interested in this program, or would simply like more information, please contact us at 307-358-3644.
-Ask for Cinnamon.
+Ask for Angel.

 Western Writers & Western Stories: Book Discussion 2014-15